Peter Clarke (footballer): Blackpool

-In September 2004 Clarke signed for Blackpool, then managed by Colin Hendry, initially on a one-month loan but with an agreement to make the move permanent, for £150,000.
-When Clarke arrived at the club, Blackpool were eight points short from safety.
-Helping to shore up the defence, his impact helped the club to avoid relegation.
+In September 2004, Clarke signed for Blackpool, then managed by Colin Hendry, initially on a one-month loan but with an agreement to make the move permanent, for £150,000.
+When Clarke joined, Blackpool were bottom of the league and in danger of relegation, but they climbed to 16th position (and safety) by the season's conclusion.
 His contribution was recognized at the end of season award evening, as he picked up the Player of the Year award, as well as three other individual awards.
-Despite the departure of Hendry, he continued to be a vital part of the club's line-up, playing all 46 league games in the 2005–06 season under new manager Simon Grayson.
-At the end of that campaign he picked up the Blackpool Gazette and Supporters Websites awards, as well as the Alan Lowis Memorial Trophy.
-He made a total of 109 appearances for Blackpool, including his loan spell, and was also the club's captain.
+Despite the departure of Hendry, he continued to be a key part of the club's line-up, playing all 46 league games in the 2005–06 season under new manager Simon Grayson.
+At the end of that campaign, he picked up the Blackpool Gazette and Supporters Websites awards, as well as the Alan Lowis Memorial Trophy.
+He made a total of 93 appearances for Blackpool during his second spell with the club and was also the club's captain.

 Southend United

 In August 2006 Clarke left Blackpool, despite the offer of an improved contract, and signed for Championship newcomers Southend United.
 He signed a three-year contract for an undisclosed fee, citing his desire to play Championship football.
-Clarke hoped the club could progress and even reach the top-flight, however Southend were relegated back into League One at the end of his first season after finishing seven points short of safety.
+Clarke hoped the club could progress and even reach the top-flight, however, Southend were relegated back into League One at the end of his first season after finishing seven points short of safety.
 He spent the 2007–08 season back in League One, and promotion hopes were ended following a 5–1 defeat to Doncaster Rovers in the play-off semi-finals.
 In June 2008 Clarke was transfer-listed, along with Nicky Bailey and Simon Francis, after the three failed to agree terms over contract extensions.
 Chairman Ron Martin blamed Clarke's agent for unsettling him at the club.

-A move did not materialise, and Clarke continued to play for Southend in the 2008–09 season, and vowed to give his best until his situation could be resolved.
-On 3 January 2009, Clarke scored a last-minute headed equaliser against Chelsea, a team challenging for the Premier League title, in an FA Cup Third Round tie.
+A move did not materialise, and Clarke continued to play for Southend in the 2008–09 season and vowed to give his best until his situation resolved.
+On 3 January 2009, Clarke scored a last-minute headed equaliser against Chelsea, a team challenging for the Premier League title, in an FA Cup third round tie.
 BBC journalist Phil McNulty called it a "career-defining moment" for Clarke in a piece about the "magic" of the FA Cup.
 Clarke built up a strong defensive partnership with young Frenchman Dorian Dervite.
-However chairman Ron Martin told the press that Clarke had snubbed talks of extending his contract beyond the summer,. despite the club's wish to keep hold of the player.
+However, chairman Ron Martin told the press that Clarke had snubbed talks of extending his contract beyond the summer,. despite the club's wish to keep hold of the player.
 Clarke denied this and stated that "I'm just waiting for him [Martin] to come and speak to me".
 Following the club's eighth-place finish, Clarke was voted the club's Player of the Season for the 2008–09 season by both fans and players.